ChemicalDevelopment/fractalrender/README.md

 You can run `fractalrender` with no arguments, and a file named `out.png` will be created, with a good default image (or, if you don't have libpng, fractalrender will create `out.bmp`)

-Here a good example image: `fractalrender -l elephantvalley -z 100 -i 600`
+Here a good example image: `fractalrender -l elephantvalley -z 100 -i 600 -col MOCHA`

 The `-l` flag can be used for popular locations.